gogobook/my-asp-dot-net/ch4.md

 declared both your reference variables as IBankAccount references.
 This means that they can point to any instance of any class that implements this interface.
-However, it also means that you can call only methods that are part of this interface through these references— if you want to call any methods implemented by a class that are not part of the interface, you need to cast the reference to the appropriate type.
+However, it also means that you can call only methods that are part of this interface through these references—— if you want to call any methods implemented by a class that are not part of the interface, you need to cast the reference to the appropriate type.
 In the example code, you were able to call ToString (not